 I think we're like the only show that interviewed eyewitnesses that signed affidavits under penalty of perjury.

-Davidson they did nothing with them.
+They did nothing with them.

-And that that doesn't make any sense.
+And that doesn't make any difference.

-Now I'm I'm giving you the answer.
+Now I'm giving you the answer.

-And the answer is this is that everybody listening to our voices right now, both of our voices, need to know this.
+And the answer is this, is that everybody listening to our voices right now, both of our voices, need to know this.

 They need to know that they've got to start at the state level.